 - Cleaning product containers in hard plastic, glass, metal and Tetra Pak

 - Solution and irrigation bottles (e.g. isotone/buffer, sterile water, sodium chloride)

 - CaviWipe containers

 All containers must be empty and have their lids removed.
 When possible, containers should be rinsed.
 Patient identifiers must be removed.

-Items can’t be recycled and belong in garbage bins
+Items that can’t be recycled and belong in garbage bins:

 - Empty urinals/graduated cylinders (even if clean or used for non-bodily fluids)